rosieRRRRR/The-Epoch-Clock/README.md

 # Epoch Clock for Bitcoin

-**A deterministic, decentralised time standard for on-chain contract enforcement**
+**A deterministic, decentralized time standard for on-chain contract enforcement**

 ---